How will I be notified that a student in my class has a disability?

 If a student in my class is taking an exam in OAS, what do I need to do?

-You are asked to deliver your exam to OAS.
-It can be hand delivered to Library 250, faxed to 401.865.1219, or emailed to firstname.lastname@example.org.
-If you choose to send the exam with the student the day of the exam, it must be placed in a signed/sealed envelope.
+You are asked to deliver your exam to O.A.S.
+It can be hand delivered to the Phillips Memorial Library, Room 250, faxed to 401.865.1219, or emailed to email@example.com.
+If you choose to send the exam with the student on the day of the exam, it must be placed in a signed/sealed envelope.
 Please inform the O.A.S. as to where and how you would like the exam returned.
 Exams can be scanned and returned to you electronically.

 What is my role in providing accommodations to the student?

 In most cases the O.A.S. provides accommodations.
 However, there may be occasions when faculty members will be called upon to provide accommodations directly.
-For example, the Assistant Director for Disability Services may seek faculty assistance in recruiting a student for note taking.
-Members of the faculty always have the option to provide extended time accommodations for students with disabilities in class.
+For example, the Assistant Director for Disability Services may seek faculty assistance in recruiting classroom note takers.
+Members of the faculty always have the option to provide extended time for exams in class, provided that they have received notification of the student's eligibility for extended time from the O.A.S.